The Current METHOD

 The process of filtering pharmaceuticals is a multi-step process requiring a filter needle or filter straw, in addition to a hypodermic needle.
 The glass shards are removed by drawing up the solution through a filtered needle or straw secured to the end of a syringe.
 Once the solution is in the syringe, the filter needle is removed from the syringe.
 Finally, a new needle is attached to the syringe to administer the pharmaceuticals.

-The two step process is fraught with risks: Contamination from handling creates a risk of sepsis.
-Changing the needle delays treatment in time-sensitive situations.
-Extra packaging for two needles is wasteful.
-Finally, a single needle solution would decrease the risk of needle sticks and errors by healthcare providers who don’t have readily available filter needles or those trying to cut corners by not complying with safe practice measures.
+The multi-step process is fraught with risks, including the following.
+A single needle solution would decrease the risk of needle sticks and errors by healthcare providers who don’t have readily available filter needles or those trying to cut corners by not complying with safe practice measures.

 The CARRTECH SOLUTION

 CarrTech has developed and patented a safer, cheaper, greener solution: The FROG™ filter.
 It is a single in-line filter and needle all-in-one package.
 The FROG™ is comprised of an outer cap, an inner filter cover (hermetically sealed according to ISO certified and FDA guidelines), an inner hypodermic needle, and a filter located at the tip of the needle.